-Following the national lockdown, non-essential retail and outdoor hospitality will reopen from Monday 12 April.
+Following the national lockdown, non-essential retail and outdoor hospitality reopened from Monday 12 April.
 Click HERE for further information.

 Things may seem slightly different when you visit and this page will give you an idea of what to expect.